dentarg/auth0-blog/_posts/2016-10-05-build-your-first-app-with-polymer-and-web-components.markdown

 }
 ```

-We're adding two more properties: `storedUser` (object) to store name, token, and state of an authenticated user, and `error` (string) to display when the API returns a failure.
+We're adding two more properties: `storedUser` (an object to store name, id token, access token, and state of an authenticated user), and `error` (a string to display when the API returns a failure).
 Later we'll add `storedUser` to local storage and access it in other areas of the app.
 We can use shorthand `property: [Type]` because we don't need any additional options set.

 Next we'll handle a successful API response: `handleUserResponse()`.
 Recall that we're handling all responses as text, so we need to parse the JSON.
 If a token is present we'll clear any errors from previous failures, define the `storedUser` object and its properties, and reset `formData` to an empty object.